AI

 Shot QualityShot speed and accuracy10 minutes

-SprintAcceleration and top speed7 minutes
+SprintAcceleration and top speed10

 Vertical jumpLeg power5 minutes